Remod-org/Teleportication/README.md

 ### Details

+Data files from other teleport plugins are NOT compatible.

 RealTeleport uses SQLite for home, town, bandit, and outpost storage.
 The file is saved in {oxidedata}/RealTeleport/realteleport.db.

-In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.
+In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.  This could change as development progresses.